-A recent study by security company Check Point found that Google and Amazon customers tie for the most phishing attempts aiming to steal their personal information at 13% of total attacks during the second quarter of this year.
+A recent study by security company Check Point found that Google and Amazon customers tie for the most phishing attacks aiming to steal their personal information at 13% of total attacks during the second quarter of this year.
 Other brands that top the list include WhatsApp and Facebook, which tied for third place with each at 9%; Microsoft at 7%; Outlook at 3%; and Netflix, Huawei, PayPal and Apple all coming in at 2%.

 Experts suggest the change in brands used in phishing attempts is based on the current coronavirus pandemic.
 They said work-from-home environments mean many employees are using Google cloud products in order to collaborate with colleagues while Amazon has seen a large increase with many people shopping online from home.

 The report also broke down the different attack platforms for brand phishing campaigns with web-based attacks comprising 61%, emails accounting for 24% and mobile brands making up 15%.

 While cybercriminals aim to make messages look like they are coming from an official brand, there are things you can look out for to help recognize a phishing attempt.
 Common features of phishing attacks include:

 - There are spelling and grammatical errors: These errors are one way to tell if a message is fraudulent as large brands rarely send out communications to customers with spelling or grammatical errors.

 - The message requests personally identifiable information: Messages requesting login credentials or personal identifiable information should be verified directly with the company.

 - The message is time-sensitive: A scammer’s goal is to make you act quickly, without taking the time to review a message and verify its authenticity.
 Fraudulent messages might threaten to close your account or provide another sense of urgency.